 These four graceful giraffes are drinking at the waterhole while the sun sets across wild Namibia.
 The sunset is casting all the surfaces in charming shades of pink and orange.
 In the foreground, space is taken up by the water, which has reflections of the giraffes drinking.

 Giraffe, Giraffa camelopardalis, are in the category vulnerable on the IUCN red list.

 Please explore more beautiful African wildlife photographs, if you like the ‘Four giraffes drinking at a waterhole.’
-Our giraffe photography you can license or buy fine art photographic prints in our photography portfolio.
+In my giraffe photography you can purchase a photo license or buy fine art photography prints in our photography portfolio.